Antifraud, Competition, and Recordkeeping for New Issues

 The customer record must contain the profile information used for suitability determinations.

-Combined with Rule 17a-4 (the preservation rule), BDs must retain most records for 3 to 6 years, with the first 2 years readily accessible (in the office or electronically retrievable on short notice).
+Combined with the broker-dealer record-preservation rule, BDs must retain most records for 3 to 6 years, with the first 2 years readily accessible (in the office or electronically retrievable on short notice).

 Exam Tip: Gotchas

-• Customer account records must be furnished to the customer within 30 days of opening and every 36 months thereafter.
-The 36-month recertification is the most-missed piece of Rule 17a-3.
+- Customer account records must be furnished to the customer within 30 days of opening and every 36 months thereafter.
+The 36-month recertification is the most-missed piece of the record-creation rule.
 Do not confuse the 30-day initial delivery with the 36-month refresh.